We are not affiliated with any other restaurant. Our only locations are in Garden Grove, Westminster, and Rolling Hills Estates, CA. Thank you.

 Explore the world of pho with its rich history, diverse recipes, and tips for creating your own bowl of this comforting Vietnamese soup.
 Whether you’re a pho enthusiast or new to Vietnamese cuisine, this guide aims to satisfy your curiosity and inspire your next pho adventure.

-Phở is pronounced feu.
-It’s not fo, though some people may call it that.
-In fact, it’s pronounced feu because it sounds similar to the French word for fire, feu.
+Phở is pronounced “feu,” similar to the French word for fire.
+Although some people may say “fo,” the correct pronunciation is closer to “feu.”
 Feu is actually a combination of two words: février, meaning February, and feu, meaning fire.

 Check out this great video of how to pronounce Pho.